Up (2009 film): Spin-off television series

-A streaming microseries of short films following Up, Dug Days, was released on Disney+ in 2021.
+A streaming microseries of short films following Up, Dug Days, was released on Disney+ on September 1, 2021.
 It is set some time after the events of the film and focuses on Dug and Carl as they reside in suburbia.
+The short film Carl's Date, released theatrically on June 16, 2023, acted as the sixth and final episode of Dug Days.